nodejs/admin/Moderation-Policy.md

 that the team member is stepping down.
 An active team member will take necessary steps to remove resigning team member from respective permissions and private access.

-*Emeriti*

-Past Moderation Team members in good standing are given Emeritus status.
-Emeriti must go through the full approval process in order to become a Moderation Team member again.

 <!-- referenced from the CoC page -->
 <a id="current-members"></a>
 ### Current Members of Moderation Team